-Includes 5 subsections that support an outcome where people receive quality services through effective governance and a supported workforce.
+Includes 5 subsections that support an outcome who are people receive quality services Subsections through effective governance and a supported work applicable to this inough enceive governance and a supported work 0100. service fully attained.

-Summerset Group has a well-established organisational structure.
-Services are planned, coordinated, and appropriate to the needs of the residents.
-The village sales manager is supported by a clinical care manager, which oversees the day-to-day operations of the care centre.
+Both owners are the organisation's governing body responsible for the service provided at Wakefield Homestead.
 Services are planned, coordinated, and appropriate to the needs of the residents and family/whānau.
-Goals sighted in the strategic plan are formulated and approved by the governance body.
+Goals sighted in the strategic plan are formulated and approved by the owners.
 There is a documented quality and risk management system which includes processes to meet health and safety requirements.
 All incidents are being reliably reported and recorded.

 Workforce planning is fair and equitable.
-The management team and staff have the required skills and experience to provide appropriate services to residents.
+The management and staff have the required skills and experience to provide appropriate services to residents.
 Human resources guide the service to good employment practice.
 An orientation programme is in place for new staff.
 An education and training plan is implemented.